Francis Forde (East India Company officer): Later life

-Despite these twin victories, Forde's brevet promotion to Lieutenant Colonel was not initially ratified by the East India Company.
+Despite these twin victories, Forde's brevet promotion to lieutenant colonel was not initially ratified by the East India Company.
 It was only with the personal intervention of Clive that he was eventually given a formal promotion.
 He then returned to Ireland for several years, where he lived in Johnstown in County Meath.

-In 1769 he was sent out as part of a three-man committee, with Henry Vansittart and Luke Scrafton, to investigate the East India Company's practices.
+In 1769, he was sent out as part of a three-man committee, with Henry Vansittart and Luke Scrafton, to investigate the East India Company's practices.
 They set sail in the frigate Aurora in September 1769.
 The vessel left the Cape of Good Hope on 27 December 1769, but the ship disappeared en route to India and he was believed drowned with the rest of the passengers and crew.
 The captain had decided to navigate the Mozambique Channel despite bad weather.

 Colonel Forde married Margaret, daughter of Thomas Bowerbank.
-His son, Robert Forde succeeded to the property at Johnstown in Co.
-Meath and later became MP for the county.
+His son Robert Forde succeeded to the property at Johnstown in County Meath and later became MP for the county.